Skip to main content

 git -C ~/Work/micro-os-plus/build-helper-xpack.git pull

-If a writable instance of this library is needed in another project, add a link from the user's global xPacks store to it:
+If a writable instance of this library is required in another project, add a link from the user's global xPacks store to it:

 xpm link -C ~/Work/micro-os-plus/build-helper-xpack.git